‘Traveling leaves you speechless, then turns you into a storyteller.’

-9. Book your Nilgiri Mountain Railway tickets well in advance
+9. Book your Nilgiri Mountain Railway (toy train) tickets well in advance

 I thought I wouldn’t require to book a ticket online, and ended up standing in a long queue before the ticket counter an hour before the train had even arrived at the platform.
 If I had booked my tickets well in advance on the IRCTC website, I could have reserved myself a seat in First Class.
 So make you learn from my mistakes and follow these Ooty travel tips for a two-fold benefit: You won’t have to stand in that long queue for the ticket, and you can make sure you get the seat with the best views!

 8. Train ride?
-Go from Coonoor to Ooty, not Ooty to Coonoor
+Go from Coonoor to Ooty and not vice versa.
+Thank me later!

-7. Get a taste of the amazing Ooty food during Ramadan
+7. Trying delicious Ooty food during Ramadan is must!

 6. Use public transport for an easy-peasy commute!

-Though we had ourselves a private cab that made going around in Ooty hassle-free, we used the public transport whenever the car wasn’t available, or whenever we just felt like experiencing Ooty transport like a local!
+Though we had ourselves a private cab that made going around in Ooty hassle-free, we used the public Ooty transport whenever the car wasn’t available, or whenever we just felt like experiencing the town like a local!
 We found that Ooty has a regular and reliable state-run bus service, as well as tuk-tuks that helped us get around the town with ease.
-Though the bus fare was next to nil, the autowalas quoted ridiculously high prices before my mom put her pro bargain skills to use and we traveled around the town at dirt cheap rates.
+Though the bus fare was next to nil, the autowalas quoted ridiculously high prices before my mom put her pro bargain skills to use and we traveled around the town at dirt cheap rates. back to list

 5. Tea lovers, cover your face before entering the tea factory in Ooty